UMN-EGGL/HorseGeneAnnotation/CONTRIBUTING.md

 HorseGeneAnnotation is a community based gene curation website focused on improving the annotation of genes in non-model and agricultural species -- starting with the horse!

+> What does this mean?

+Only ~1% of the genome contains the genetic code for [genes](https://en.wikipedia.org/wiki/Gene) which are the primary unit of study in genetics.
+In non-model and agricultural organisms, such as the horse, genes are identified within the genome using an automated workflow of computer programs.
+These auto-generated lists of genes often contain errors that need to be manually fixed.
+This website will teach anyone how to do this, present them with troublesome regions, and then solicit curation in a crowd-sourced manner!

 This document is a set of guidelines for contributing to HorseGeneAnnotation on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.